-Kansas's Tax Credit for Low Income Students Scholarship Program allows individuals and corporations to claim a 70 percent tax credit for contributions to approved scholarship-granting organizations (SGOs), nonprofits that provide private school scholarships.
+Percent of Kansas K-12 students eligible for the Tax Credit for Low Income Students Scholarship Program percent tax credit for contributions to approved scholarship-granting organizations (SGOs), nonprofits that provide private school scholarships.
 The limit on the dollar amount of the contributions a taxpayer is eligible to claim tax credits against is \$500,000 per year, and the total amount of tax credits awarded annually statewide is limited to \$10 million.